Welcome to the Swans Class!

 How You Can Help at Home

-- Take them on nature walks and allow them time to process the sounds in nature.
+• Take your child on a nature walk and allow them time to process the sounds in nature.
 Allow them to explore what they find on their nature walk.
+Look and touch the buds on the trees.
+Use simple language to describe spring flowers and the changes in nature